metaory/web-intro-talk/slides.md

 ---

-# The main parts of HTML element are as follows:
+# HTML element parts

-- **The opening tag**: This consists of the name of the element (in this case, p), wrapped in opening and closing angle brackets.
-This states where the element begins or starts to take effect — in this case where the paragraph begins.
+- **The opening tag**: This consists of the name of the element, wrapped in opening and closing angle brackets.
+This states where the element begins or starts to take effect.
 - **The closing tag**: This is the same as the opening tag, except that it includes a forward slash before the element name.
-This states where the element ends — in this case where the paragraph ends.
-Failing to add a closing tag is one of the standard beginner errors and can lead to strange results.
+This states where the element ends.
-- **The content**: This is the content of the element, which in this case, is just text.
+- **The content**: This is the content of the element.
 - **The element**: The opening tag, the closing tag, and the content together comprise the element.